 - Procedure for management of nonconformities and corrective actions (clause 10.2)

-This clause deals with the execution of the plans and processes that enable the organization to meet their environmental objectives.
-There are specific requirements that relate to the control or influence exercised over outsourced processes and the requirement to consider certain operational aspects ‘consistent with a life cycle perspective’.
+This clause deals with the execution of the plans and processes that enable the organization to meet its environmental objectives.
+There are specific requirements that relate to the control or influence exercised over outsourced processes and the requirement to consider certain operational aspects consistent with a life cycle perspective.
 This means giving serious consideration to how actual or potential environmental impacts happening upstream and downstream of an organization’s site-based operations are influenced or (where possible) controlled.
-Finally, the clause also covers the procurement of products and services, as well as controls to ensure that environmental requirements relating to design, delivery, use and end-of-life treatment of an organization’s products and services are considered at an appropriate stage.
+Finally, the clause also covers the procurement of products and services, as well as controls to ensure that environmental requirements relating to design, delivery, use, and end-of-life treatment of an organization’s products and services are considered at an appropriate stage.

 The overall purpose of operational planning and control is to ensure that processes are in place to meet the environmental management system requirements and to implement actions identified in 6.1 and 6.2.
 There are some clearer and stronger requirements relating to outsourced processes and control of changes.
 In addition, requirements around the life cycle perspective approach are defined in more detail, covering the key elements of: